wso2/docs-mi/en/docs/reference/connectors/file-connector/file-connector-example.md

 ## What's Next

-* To customize this example for your own scenario, see [File Connector Configuration]({{base_path}}/reference/connectors/file-connector/file-connector-config) documentation for all operation details of the connector.
+* To customize this example for your own scenario, see [File Connector Reference Guide]({{base_path}}/reference/connectors/file-connector/file-connector-config) documentation for all operation details of the connector.